prosen2/CleaningDataProject/README.md

-Read Me file for Acticity Data Cleaning Project
+Read Me file for Activity Data Cleaning Project
 ===================

 The files in this Repo are for the Getting and Cleaning Data Project.